daytonaio/content/definitions/20240819_definition_docker.md

 ---
-title: 'Docker'
+title: "Docker"
 description:
-  'Docker is an open-source platform that automates the deployment, scaling, and management of applications using containerization.
+  "Docker is an open-source platform that automates the deployment, scaling, and management of applications using containerization.
 It provides developers with a standardized and consistent environment to run their applications.
-By packaging software into containers, Docker ensures that every container has all the dependencies and resources needed to run the application, regardless of the underlying infrastructure.'
+By packaging software into containers, Docker ensures that every container has all the dependencies and resources needed to run the application, regardless of the underlying infrastructure."
 ---

 # Docker